-The AAMC On-Line Extramural Electives Compendium offers complete descriptions of all electives offered at various medical schools, and their application forms, and provides a list of approved external schools and electives.
+The AAMC Visiting Student Learning Opportunities (VSLO) site provides a complete description for all electives offered at various medical schools, approved external schools and electives, and their applications forms.
 Additional options may be found by checking directly with accredited residency programs at www.acgme.org and/or calling the listed program coordinators for additional information.
 Most externships exclusively use the VSLO as an AAMC application that enables medical students to submit just one application for all institutions, effectively reducing paperwork, miscommunication, and time.
 For the AY2024-2025 over 300 institutions will participate in VSLO and those institutions will receive their elective applications through the VSAS system.
 This includes institutions in both the US Network and the Global Network.